GacheruIan/Real-Estate/README.md

 # Real-Estate
-author-name - Ian Gacheru Kibue. project or program name-Rea-Estate project. description of program- A landing page for a simple real estate that has a listing of houses project or program name description of program program setup instructions
+author-name - Ian Gacheru Kibue.

+project or program name-Rea-Estate project.

+description of program-A landing page for a simple real estate that has a listing of houses together with their prices allowing interested buyers to purchase houses of their liking.
+It also has reviews of what other clients are saying about the company.

+project or program name
+description of program
+program setup instructions